resoluteworks/invirt/docs/docs/framework/static-assets.md

 ```html
 <script src="/static/{{ staticAssetsVersion }}/app.js"></script>
 ```
-`staticAssetsVersion` is a global Pebble templates variable exposed by Invirt, and is read from the value set when calling `initialiseInvirtViews()`
+`staticAssetsVersion` is a global Pebble variable exposed by Invirt, and is read from the value set when calling `initialiseInvirtViews()`

 It's possible to use the Git commit id to version static assets, which is achieved by a call to `gitCommitId()`,